mimiframework/Mimi.jl/docs/src/internals/composite_components.md

     This class adds only a "default value" field to the `DatumDef`.
 Note that functions defined to operate on the `AbstractDatumDef` type work for both variable and parameter definitions.

+1. `ComponentDef`

+Instances of `ComponentDef` are defined using `@defcomp`.
+Their internal `namespace` dictionary can hold both `VariableDef` and `ParameterDef` instances.

+### Composite components

+Composite components provide a single component-like interface to an arbitrarily complex set of components (both leaf and composite components).

 1. `DatumReference`

     This abstract class serves as a superclass for `ParameterDefReference`, and